-The tour of this private tour of the Medina stalls is mainly focused on the stalls and souk and the crafts and objects sold in each of them: pottery, paintings, leather, tea, carpets, clothes, jewelry, spices, etc. However, three hours is plenty of time and you will also visit other less commercial parts of the Medina and, most importantly, you will have time to chat with your local guide about the most interesting aspects of life in the city.
+This private tour of the stalls of the Medina is mainly focused on the stalls and souk and the handicrafts and objects sold in each of them: pottery, paintings, leather, tea, carpets, clothes, jewelry, spices, etc. However, three hours is plenty of time and you will also visit other less commercial parts of the Medina and, most importantly, you will have time to chat with your local guide about the most interesting aspects of life in the city.

-You will meet your guide at Yamaa el-Fna square (the square is the center of the whole city and it is impossible to miss it).
-If you are wondering what is the best day to book this tour, let me tell you that it doesn't matter: the center of Marrakech is always busy.
+You will meet your guide at the Yamaa el-Fna square (the square is the center of the whole city and it is impossible to miss it).
+If you are wondering what is the best day to book this tour, let me tell you that it doesn't matter: the center of Marrakech is a constant weekend.
 The tour lasts about three hours and is a private tour, so the guide will be dedicated only to you and your travel companions.

 Why I like this tour

-The heart of Marrakech is undoubtedly in the souk and its stalls of spices, food, leather, handicrafts, cosmetics, and so on.
-Strolling around there is to gawk at every corner, not because you are necessarily looking for something; rather because you feel that there are thousands of objects looking for you to tell you their story.
+The heart of Marrakech is undoubtedly in the souk and its stalls selling spices, food, leather, handicrafts, cosmetics and a long etc. Strolling around there is to gawk at every corner, not because you are necessarily looking for something; rather because you feel that there are thousands of objects looking for you to tell you their story.

-Each spice is good for one thing, each artisan has his technique, each painter has his favorite corner of the city and each color has its meaning.
-For this reason, among all the tours I took during my visit, my favorite tour in Marrakech was the one that took me shopping in Medina.
+Each spice is used for one thing, each artisan has his technique, each painter has his favorite corner of the city and each color has its meaning.
+For that reason, among all the tours I took during my visit, my favorite tour of Marrakech was the one that took me "shopping" in the Medina.

-A word of advice: bargaining is an art in Marrakech so don't get carried away by high prices or shopkeepers' claims.
+A word of advice!
+Bargaining is an art in Marrakech so don't get carried away by high prices or by the claims of the shopkeepers.